6. Computational Couture¶

 Wavy Results¶

-Export: File → Export to get a closed mesh ready for printing.
+- Export: File → Export to get a perfectly closed, watertight STL mesh ready for slicing.

-Now I can import my STL file into Prusa.
-I chose to use Flex filament and two layers of tulles to create a moiré effect.
+Now I can successfully import my clean STL file into PrusaSlicer!
+For this final piece, I chose to use FLEX filament (0.20mm layer height, 240°C) combined with two layers of tulle of different colors to achieve a gorgeous, flexible, and interactive moiré textile effect.